Kamioka Observatory: KamLAND

 The KamLAND experiment is a liquid scintillator detector designed to detect reactor antineutrinos.
 KamLAND is a complementary experiment to the Sudbury Neutrino Observatory because while the SNO experiment has good sensitivity to the solar mixing angle but poor sensitivity to the squared mass difference, KamLAND has very good sensitivity to the squared mass difference with poor sensitivity to the mixing angle.
 The data from the two experiments may be combined as long as CPT is a valid symmetry of our universe.
 The KamLAND experiment is located in the original KamiokaNDE cavity.

 Cryogenic Laser Interferometer Observatory (CLIO)

 CLIO is a small gravity wave detector with 100 m arms which is not large enough to detect astronomical gravity waves, but is prototyping cryogenic mirror technologies for the larger KAGRA detector.

 KAGRA

-The KAmioka GRAvitational wave detector (formerly LCGT, the Large-scale Cryogenic Gravitational Wave Telescope) was approved in 2010, excavation was completed in March 2014, and the first phase is commissioning in 2016.
-It is a laser interferometer with two arms, each 3 km long, and when complete around 2018, will have a planned sensitivity to detect coalescing binary neutron stars at hundreds of Mpc distance.
+The KAmioka GRAvitational wave detector (formerly LCGT, the Large-scale Cryogenic Gravitational Wave Telescope) is an interferometric gravitational wave detector built inside the Kamioka mine.
+KAGRA was initially approved in 2010; construction was completed in 2019 and the detector first began observing in 2020.

+KAGRA is a Michelson interferometer with 3 km arm length.
+Uniquely among current gravitational wave detectors, it uses cryogenically cooled mirrors to decrease thermal noise; it is also the first and only underground gravitational wave detector.
+KAGRA is designed to eventually be able to observe gravitational waves from neutron star binaries at a distance of up to ∼150 Mpc.
+As of 2026 it had reached a maximum sensitivity of ~7 Mpc and with continuing upgrades is expected to reach a sensitivity of 50-90 Mpc by the early 2030s.